mvollmer/atomic/docs/atomic-storage.1.md

 The block devices must not be in use and must not have a partition table, filesystem, or some other signature on them.

+**reduce**

+Remove all unused block devices from the storage pool so that they can be used for some other purpose.

+You can run *reduce* at any time, but it is especially useful right after *atomic storage reset*, since most devices that have previously been added to the pool should be unused again at that point.

 # export OPTIONS
 **-h** **--help**
   Print usage statement